-I remember some wise words of leadership from Sir Arvi Parbo when he was delivering a business breakfast address called 'Reflections on Australia' in Perth, on November 5, 1991.
-Sir Arvi was giving us some sense of perspective and commenting how it was that most of the time we were preoccupied with day-to-day problems and grappling with the immediate future.
-This, he suggested, left us no time for reflection, for standing back and looking at ourselves and what is happening around us.
+I remember some other wise words of leadership from Sir Arvi when he was delivering a business breakfast address called "Reflections on Australia", (Perth $5^{th}$ Nov.
+1991).

+Sir Arvi was giving us some sense of perspective and commenting how most of the time we were preoccupied with day to day problems and grappling with the immediate future.
+Leaving us no time for reflection, for standing back and looking at ourselves and what is happening around us.
 He felt that it was important to do so occasionally and to try and put things in perspective.

-He illustrated the importance of perspective with the story about the parachutist whose parachute failed to open.
+Showing us that perspective is important he illustrated with the story about the parachutist whose parachute failed to open.